 We know that dogs have emotions, but do they have the same feelings that humans do?
 Most of us can tell when our favorite pal is happy or angry.
 But how many emotions do dogs and humans actually share?
 Recent studies have shown that the brain structures involved in processing emotions are remarkably similar in dogs and humans, highlighting the deep emotional connections we share with our furry friends.

-Some leading scientists believe that there are 8 primary emotions that dogs share with us, but the number and complexity of canine emotions are more limited than those of humans.
+Some leading scientists believe that there are 8 primary emotions that dogs share with us.
+This belief is supported by brain scans and chemical changes observed in dogs, which mirror those in human beings, suggesting a more limited range of emotions in dogs compared to adult humans.
+But the number and complexity of canine emotions are more limited than those of humans.
 Within 6 months of age, puppies have developed their full spectrum of emotions.
 Yet, the range of dog emotions will never exceed that of a two-and-a-half-year-old human toddler.